-If you are a mom with young children, then you understand how challenging it can be to have an orderly home--toys get thrown astray, carpets become soiled, walls become their favorite canvass to draw on, and minor boo-boos occur.
+If you are a mom with young children, then you understand how challenging it can be to have an orderly home--toys get thrown astray, carpets become soiled, walls become their favorite canvas to draw on, and minor boo-boos occur.
 Dealing with these and other issues that arise can be exasperating.
-But, it doesn't have to be.
+However, it doesn't have to be.
 Life hacks are designed to help you manage your time and daily activities in a more efficient way.
 Here are 13 that will make life so much easier:

 Life Hacks That Are Sure to Make Your Life Easier